EvSecDev/SCMP/README.md

 The 'semi-standard' part of this is the inclusion of some advanced configuration options to better integrate with git and deployment activities.
 Fear not, you can use your `~/.ssh/config` with the controller and a regular SSH client at the same time.

+For sudo passwords, this program utilizes a simple password vault file stored whereever you specify.
+This vault stores the password per host and is manipulated through controller (add/change/remove).
+This is intended to facilitate deployments to a large number of hosts with potentially different passwords.
+With the vault, your provide the master password only once.
+The vault is protected by an AEAD cipher (chacha20poly1305) and derives the key via Argon2 from your master password.

 Using the Go x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).
  - In deploy changes mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.